 When Zani’s egg is nearly ready to be fertilised, her body releases a higher dose of oestrogen so that Zani feels sexier.
 And when she feels sexy, Jake doesn’t stand a chance!
 Her body sends out pheromones (an intoxicating natural scent) to entice her man to make love to her.
 He picks up the pheromones and cannot stop himself losing his head – hook, line and sinker.
 By this point in the baby-making process, the egg is already waiting in one of the fallopian tubes.
 During sex, the sperm are ejaculated at great speed and are forced towards the far end of the vagina.
 Unhurried and stress-free love-making releases chemicals in the vagina that prep and boost the sperm before they start moving towards the uterus.
 It will take the tail of the sperm about a thousand strokes to drive forward by just one centimetre.

-No couch potato or lazy dweeb will ever complete this race!
+No couch potato or lazy dweeb will ever complete this race – just the strongest and fittest!
 The race is a mere 15 to 18 centimetres long (the distance between the vagina and fallopian tube), but it can take several hours to complete – although the egg is hoping for a top-notch, grade-A sperm that will reach the egg within half an hour!
 If for some reason there is no egg waiting, a sperm can swim around for up to five days waiting for its prize to make an appearance.

 When the egg does decide to saunter in, it is surrounded by a halo of nutrient cells.
 But there’s no stopping a determined sperm and it immediately starts to peel away the protective layers by drilling though the outer shell and, in doing so, also sheds its own protective cap, ready for skin-on-skin contact.
 Once the head has drilled through nearly all of the protective layer around the egg, the egg opens up to receive the sperm before the chemical make-up of its protective layer changes to make it impossible for other sperm to penetrate the honeymoon suite.